Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Related Work

 \paragraph{Disentanglement with explicit supervision.} Some works leverage more explicit supervision to disentangle.
-For example, \citet{ahuja2022towards} assumes labels are given by a linear transformation of mutually independent and non-Gaussian latent factors.
+For example, \citet{ahuja2022towards} assumes that the labels are given by a linear transformation of mutually independent and non-Gaussian latent factors.
 Instead of relying on independence, \citet{lachapelle2023synergies, fumero2023leveraging} leverage the sparsity of the linear map to disentangle.

-\paragraph{Other relevant works on sparsity.} The assumption that high-level variables are sparsely related to one another and/or to actions was discussed by \citet{consciousBengio,InducGoyal2021,ke2021systematic}.
-These ideas have been leveraged also by~\citet{goyal2021recurrent, goyal2021neural,madan2021fast} via attention mechanisms.
+\paragraph{Other relevant works on sparsity.} The assumption that high-level variables are sparsely related to each other and/or to actions was discussed by \citet{consciousBengio,InducGoyal2021,ke2021systematic}.
+These ideas have also been leveraged by~\citet{goyal2021recurrent, goyal2021neural,madan2021fast} via attention mechanisms.
 Although these works are, in part, motivated by the same core assumption as ours, their focus is more on empirically verifying out-of-distribution generalization than it is on disentanglement~(Definition~\ref{def:disentanglement}) and formal identifiability results.
-The assumption that individual actions often affect only one factor of variation has been leveraged for disentanglement by~\citet{IndependentlyThomas}.
+The assumption that individual actions often affect only one factor of variation has been leveraged to disentangle~\citet{IndependentlyThomas}.
 Loosely speaking, the theory we developed in the present work can be seen as a formal justification for such approaches.